Natural Resources Course Descriptions

 Provides the ability to identify the common mammals, reptiles, amphibians, fish, birds and arthropods of North Central Washington; recognize their life histories; and understand their ecological roles in area ecosystems.
 Includes field study.

 Learn to work productively in diverse teams to collect accurate, complete and objective measurements of plants in North Central Washington ecosystems.
 The focus is on application and discussion of survey methods used by natural resource agencies and organizations in the region.
 Prerequisite: NATR 113 or similar.

 NATR 116 3 credits

 Field Survey: North Central Washington Animals

-Students will learn to work productively in diverse teams as they collect accurate, complete and objective measurements of animals in North Central Washington ecosystems.
+Learn to work productively in diverse teams as they collect accurate, complete, and objective measurements of animals in North Central Washington ecosystems.
 The focus is on application and discussion of survey methods used by natural resource agencies and organizations in the region.
 Prerequisite: NATR 114 or similar.

 NATR 150 5 credits